awsdocs/aws-control-tower-guide/doc_source/aft-overview.md

 # Overview of AWS Control Tower Account Factory for Terraform<a name="aft-overview"></a>

-AWS Control Tower Account Factory for Terraform \(AFT\) sets up a Terraform pipeline that helps you provision and customize your accounts in AWS Control Tower\.
-It is designed to provide the advantage of Terraform\-based account provisioning, while maintaining AWS Control Tower governance of your accounts\.
+ Account Factory for Terraform \(AFT\) sets up a Terraform pipeline to help you provision and customize accounts in AWS Control Tower\.
+AFT provides you with the advantage of Terraform\-based account provisioning while allowing you to govern your accounts with AWS Control Tower\.

-You'll create an *account request* Terraform file, which provides the necessary input that triggers the AFT workflow for account provisioning\.
-After provisioning is complete, AFT can run additional customization steps, automatically\.
+ With AFT you create an *account request Terraform file* to get the input that triggers the AFT workflow for account provisioning\.
+After the account provisioning stage is complete, AFT automatically runs a series of steps before the account customizations stage begins\.
+For more information, see [AFT account provisioning pipeline](https://docs.aws.amazon.com/controltower/latest/userguide/aft-provisioning-framework.html)\.

  AFT supports Terraform Cloud, Terraform Enterprise, and Terraform Open Source\.
-It provides the ability to initiate account creation with an input file and a simple `git push` command, as well as the ability to customize new or existing accounts\.
-Account creation includes all AWS Control Tower governance benefits, and account customizations that assist you to meet your organization’s standard security procedures and compliance guidelines\.
+With AFT you can initiate account creation using an input file and a simple `git push` command and customize new or existing accounts\.
+Account creation includes all of the AWS Control Tower governance benefits and account customizations that help you meet your organization’s standard security procedures and compliance guidelines\.

+ AFT supports account customization request tracing\.
+Every time you submit an account customization request, AFT generates a unique tracing token that passes through an AFT customizations AWS Step Functions state machine, which logs the token as part of its execution\.
+You can then use Amazon CloudWatch Logs insights queries to search timestamp ranges and retrieve the request token\.
+As a result, you can see payloads that accompany the token, so you can trace your account customization request throughout the entire AFT workflow\.
+For information about CloudWatch Logs and Step Functions, see the following:
++  [What is Amazon CloudWatch Logs?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) in the *Amazon CloudWatch Logs User Guide*
++  [What is AWS Step Functions?](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html) in the *AWS Step Functions Developer Guide*

 AFT combines the capabilities of other AWS services as [Component services](aft-components.md), to build a framework, with pipelines that deploy Terraform Infrastructure as Code \(IaC\)\.
 AFT enables you to:
 + Submit account provisioning and update requests in a GitOps model